stepanenko/javascript-info/Matrix/03_function_context.md

 Unlike regular functions, arrow functions "inherit" `this` from the scope where they were defined, not where they are called.

-- The Definition Scope: You defined `showName` inside an object literal.
-However, an object literal does not create a new scope - a set of curly braces `{}` used to create an object does not create a new `this` context, **only functions and classes** do that.
+- you defined `showName` inside an object literal.
+However, a set of curly braces `{}` used to create an object does not create a new `this` context, **only functions and classes** do that.

-- The Outer Scope: Because the object doesn't have a scope, the arrow function looks one level higher to the Global/Module scope.
+- because the object doesn't have a scope, the arrow function looks one level higher to the Global/Module scope.

-- The Result: At the global level, `this` points to the global object.
+- at the global level, `this` points to the global object.
 Since there is likely no global variable named `name`, it returns `undefined`.

+**Rule of thumb**: use regular functions (or method shorthand) for object methods that need this; use arrow functions when you want to preserve the outer this (e.g., inside callbacks).

 ### 5. Explicit Context Binding